Reviews You Can Rely On

 Included Battery

-However, it did earn some points by charging quite quickly, taking only 56 minutes to completely fill up a dead battery, and by including an extra battery.
+However, it charges quite fast, taking only 56 minutes to completely fill up a dead battery, and it includes an extra battery.

 ryobi p252 - this model doesn't have as many convenient features as the top...